 Ansell, Nicola 1999 ‘Southern African secondary schools: places of empowerment for rural girls?
 Cases from Lesotho and Zimbabwe', Department of Environmental Social Sciences: Keele University.

-Mayeso Lazaro 2018 (University of Hull studentship 2015 -2018) ‘Grandparenting in the context of HIV/AIDS and poverty in rural Southern Malawi'
+Mayeso Lazaro 2018 (University of Hull studentship 2015 -2018) ‘Grandfathers caring for orphaned grandchildren in rural Southern Malawi: Invisible in plain sight?'